rachayita/OpsNotes/rust/rust.md

   - not a crash
   - not undefined behavior
   - more like a RuntimeException in java
-- types are namespaces too, and methods can be called as regular functions
+- methods can be called as regular functions
 - rust inserts this at the beginning of every module
 ``` rust
 use std::prelude::v1::*;